Pachliopta hector

-Atrophaneura Hector, the crimson rose, is a large swallowtail butterfly belonging to the genus Pachliopta (roses) of the red-bodied swallowtails.
-It is recorded as a species of "Least Concern (LC)" by IUCN.
+Pachliopta hector, the crimson rose, is a large swallowtail butterfly belonging to the genus Pachliopta (roses) of the red-bodied swallowtails.

 Range

 It is found in Pakistan, India, Sri Lanka, Maldives and possibly the coast of western Myanmar.

 In India, it is found in the Western Ghats, southern India (Tamil Nadu, Kerala), eastern India (West Bengal and Odisha).
 It is a straggler in the Andaman Islands.

 Status

-It is generally common and not known to be threatened.
-It is common all along the Western Ghats up to Maharashtra but rare in Gujarat.
+The IUCN classified the species as Least Concern in 2019.It is common all along the Western Ghats up to Maharashtra but rare in Gujarat.
 This species is protected by law in India.

 Description

-The male's upperside is black.
-Forewing with a broad white interrupted band from the subcostal nervure opposite the origin of veins 10 and 11, extended obliquely to the tornus, and a second short pre-apical similar band; both bands composed of detached irregularly indented broad streaks in the interspaces.
-Hindwing with a distal posteriorly strongly curved series of seven crimson spots followed by a subterminal series of crimson lunules.
+The male's upper side is black.
+The forewing consist of a broad white interrupted band from the subcostal nervure opposite the origin of veins 10 and 11, extended obliquely to the tornus, and a second short pre-apical similar band; both bands composed of detached irregularly indented broad streaks in the interspaces.
+Distal posteriorly strongly curved series of seven crimson spots, followed by a subterminal series of crimson lunules on the hindwing.
 Cilia black alternated with white.
-Underside: forewing dull brownish black, hindwing black; markings as on the upperside, but the crimson spots and crescent-shaped markings on the hindwing larger.
-Antennae, thorax and abdomen above at base, black; head and rest of the abdomen bright crimson; beneath: iho palpi, the sides of the thorax and abdomen crimson.
+The underside of the forewing is dull brownish black and the hindwing is black.
+There is markings on the upper side, but the crimson spots and crescent-shaped markings on the hindwing larger.
+The antennae, thorax and abdomen above at base and are black.
+The head and rest of the abdomen is a bright crimson.
+Beneath the palpi, the sides of the thorax and abdomen are also crimson.

-The female is similar, the discal series of spots and subterminal lunules much duller, pale crimson irrorated (sprinkled) with black scales; in some specimens the anterior spots and lunules almost white barely tinged with crimson; abdomen above with the black colour extended further towards the apex.
+The female is mostly similar.
+However, the discal series of spots and subterminal lunules are much duller and are pale crimson irrorated (sprinkled) with black scales.
+In some specimens the anterior spots and lunules are almost white and barely tinged with crimson.
+The top of the abdomen is coloured black which extended further towards the apex.

 No geographic races have been described.